 StoneCycling was conceived in 2009 at the Design Academy Eindhoven in the Netherlands, where, as a student, Tom van Soest focused on upcycling waste he found in vacant buildings awaiting demolition.
 Tom began grinding, crushing, and mixing this waste in his homemade industrial blender; after many, many trials—and even more errors—he found a way to create new materials that were both resilient and appealing.

-After graduating, Tom started StoneCycling with his long-time friend Ward Massa, and in 2015 they unveiled their first series of WasteBasedBricks.
+After graduating, Tom started StoneCycling with his long-time friend Ward Massa, and in 2015 they unveiled their first series of WasteBasedBricks®.
 The following year, the first building ever made from our bricks was constructed in the heart of Rotterdam.
 Upcycling fifteen tonnes of waste into a brand-new façade was both a major milestone and a glimpse of things to come.

-Since then, we’ve been on a roll, realising projects in the Netherlands, Belgium, Austria, Romania, and the United Kingdom.
+Since then, we’ve been on a roll, realizing projects in the Netherlands, Belgium, Austria, Romania, and the United Kingdom.
 More buildings in Luxembourg, the United States, France, and Norway, among others, are planned for the coming year.
 We’re working with professional and committed partners in every part of the value chain.
-And our work has been featured in such renowned outlets as the Guardian, Smithsonian Magazine, Co.Design, and the Neue Zürcher Zeitung.
+And our work has been featured in renowned outlets such as the Guardian, Smithsonian Magazine, Co.Design, and the Neue Zürcher Zeitung.

 However, we realise there’s a great deal more work to be done—which is why we’re more active than ever on the R&D side.
-We’re not only expanding our range of WasteBasedBricks, but also experimenting with cutting-edge new technologies, creating tiles and other kinds of building materials for different applications, and developing dry-stack systems that can be disassembled at the end of their lifespan.
+We’re not only expanding our range of WasteBasedBricks®, but also experimenting with cutting-edge new technologies, creating tiles and other kinds of building materials for different applications, and developing dry-stack systems that can be disassembled at the end of their lifespan.

 In everything we do, we maintain our strong focus on upcycling waste and innovating design, working toward our dream of beautiful, unique buildings, all across the world, made entirely from circular materials.